Accommodations for Students with Medical/Physical Conditions

 - An appropriate, licensed medical professional has verified that the student’s condition.
 (May not be a family friend or relative of the student.)

-Once the student has registered with SDRC and provided the necessary documentation, SDRC will work with the Housing office to assign the student to a space that matches the student's medical needs.
+We also strongly encourage the student to register with SDRC.
 Requests are evaluated on a case-by-case basis with respect to sufficient documentation meeting university guidelines and addressing the impact of the disability supporting the need for housing accommodations.

-Registration with SDRC and submission of documentation within a reasonable timeframe is necessary and must be strictly adhered to.
+Submission of documentation within a reasonable time-frame is necessary and must be strictly adhered to.
 Once housing spaces are assigned to students, fewer reasonable accommodation options may be available.
 As a result, registration and documentation submission should be completed as early as possible, but no later than the following dates:

 - Summer A/B - April 1